Movement Diameter vs Case Diameter

 • Stable movement positioning

-• Effective retention system integration
+• Effective retention integration

 • Controlled external proportions